xkjyeah/ams-bookings-planner/README.md

 32. [X] bug: cannot create return trip when return trip deleted
 34. [X] Dialysis trip indicator, hide from manifest
 35. [X] Warn when some members do not have (valid) phone numbers
+36. [ ] Show driver/medic's current location, esp if not today
+37. [ ] drag-and-drop to change time
+38. [ ] is there a bug when changing the time of another trip?
+39. [ ] scrolling is broken!